 In a show that heavily favors noirish conspiratorial arcs wrapped around the foundation of a dark science fiction character drama, a palate cleanser is occasionally in order.
 Season eleven has a more balanced affair in regards to its content compared to last year, yet the supernatural has been an infrequent subject during the revival.
 Thanks to some sharp direction by Holly Dale and earnest scripting by Benjamin Van Allen, Mulder and Scully are swept up in the frenzy of a Connecticut township terrorized by an otherworldly beast.

 As seen many a time on The X-Files, Mulder and Scully were given the cold shoulder throughout the episode, which is standard operating procedure for a small town with a dark history.
 Led by their seemingly respectable Chief Strong (Alex Carter), the cops did what little they must in allowing Dana to prove her theory, all the while Andrew’s father Eggers decided to take the law into his own hands thanks to the sympathetic Officer Wentworth (Roger Cross).
-Expectedly, things go from sad to bad very quickly, as Eggers incited a mob against an unregistered sex offender he believed his son’s murderer. and executed him on the spot in front of the agents, his colleagues and neighbors.
+Expectedly, things go from sad to bad very quickly when Eggers incited a mob against an unregistered sex offender he believed his son’s murderer.
+Not receiving the admission he sought, Eggers promptly executed him on the spot in front of the agents, his colleagues and neighbors.

 While Mulder had already done his homework about Eastwood‘s centuries-old occult happenings – and quickly surmised witchcraft was indeed the impetus for the town’s discord – whatever incantations or rituals conducted did little to guide the Eggers and Strong families into suspicion.
 Scully’s initial assessment of the remains lead her to believe Officer Eggers could have murdered his own son, but little did she and Fox know how complicated and increasingly tragic their lives would become in such short time.
 All were eventually suspected of summoning the devil for some kind of personal leverage, but the dark arts had next to nothing to do with Eggers’ vigilante justice and Chief Strong’s admission of infidelity.
 Nevertheless, an entity is stalking them and striking out indiscriminately until a soul is owed for its summoning.